keygen-sh/example-python-response-signature-verification/README.md

 python3 -m pip install -r requirements.txt
 ```

-## Activating a machine

-To perform a machine activation, run the script and supply a license key:
+Then run the script with the route you want to fetch:

 ```
+python3 main.py '/licenses/442160c6-20d2-44a7-883d-245e38f651fd'
+python3 main.py '/users/dbe63060-eee7-4c87-98fa-f133fb8131fa'
-python3 main.py some-license-key-here
+python3 main.py '/machines?page[number]=1&page[size]=5'
 ```

-The script will use a SHA256-HMAC of your device's [machineid](https://github.com/keygen-sh/py-machineid)
-for the machine's fingerprint.
+The above commands will only succeed if the signature verification is
+successful, so be sure to copy your public key correctly.
+You can find
+your public key within [your account's settings page](https://app.keygen.sh/settings).

 ## Questions?